 Yes.
 The Act applies to whoever knowingly performs targeting or acquisition of trade secrets.
 Territorial limits will apply for prosecution.

 Does the act help victims of economic espionage to protect their trade secrets?

 Yes.
 The Act contains a special provision to protect the disclosure of trade secret information during the criminal justice process.

 Are there other statutes that can apply if trade secrets are not protected and therefore cannot be prosecuted under the Act?

 Yes.
 The following is a list of violations that may apply: Mail Fraud, Wire Fraud, Computer Fraud and Abuse, Interstate Transportation of Stolen Property, and various Export Control and Intellectual Property Rights statutes.

 Is the FBI proactive in its approach to economic espionage?

 Yes.
-FBI Director Robert Mueller has designated counterintelligence as the FBI’s number two priority , second only to counterterrorism.
-The Economic Espionage Unit is dedicated to countering the economic espionage threat to include developing training and outreach materials; participating in conferences; visiting private industry; working with the law enforcement and intelligence community on requirement issues; and providing specific classified and unclassified presentations.
+The FBI Director has designated espionage as the FBI’s number two priority—second only to terrorism.
+The Economic Espionage Unit is dedicated to countering the economic espionage threat to include developing training and outreach materials; participating in conferences; visiting private industry; working with the law enforcement and intelligence community on requirement issues; and providing classified and unclassified presentations.

 How to Contact Us